needle-mirror/com.unity.xr.arcore/Documentation~/arcore-image-tracking.md

 To use the Texture at runtime (not as a source Asset for the reference image), create a separate .jpg or .png copy for the source Asset.
 This reduces the performance impact of the Texture Import Settings at runtime.

+## AssetBundles

+Reference image libraries can be stored in AssetBundles and loaded at runtime, but setting up your project to build the AssetBundles correctly requires special instructions.
+Refer to [Use reference image libraries with AssetBundles](xref:arfoundation-image-tracking#use-reference-image-libraries-with-assetbundles) in AR Foundation for more information.

 ## Reference image dimensions

 To improve image detection in ARCore you can specify the image dimensions.
 When you specify the dimensions for a reference image, ARCore receives the image's width, and then determines the height from the image's aspect ratio.